(Small) bibliography on the Casimir Effect

 with greater scope (Casimir effect, Casimir force,

-and Casimir-Polder in all records back to 2008).
+and Casimir-Polder in all records from now back to 2009).

 This page contains a (small) bibliography.